 Almost two years ago, I blogged about a story that had made the rounds on the internet.
 The story concerned an alleged scientist of the human genome project who had conclusively proven that so-called junk DNA was actually extraterrestrial.
 Others went on to maintain it actually contained an encoded message.
 The alleged scientist's name was Dr. Sam Chang, and the story was actually picked up by various alternative media outlets, Art Bell and Jeff Rense among them.
 But as I pointed out two years ago, there was a problem: Sam Chang didn't exist: The Strange Case of Dr Chang and Junk DNA Speculations

-But the idea of a connection between extraterrestrials and human junk DNA is a meme that won't go away it seems.
-For example, Scientific American carried this blog a little less than a year ago:
+The idea of a connection between extraterrestrials and human junk DNA is a meme that won't go away it seems.

 They go on to argue that their detailed analysis that the human genome (map here) displays a thorough precision-type orderliness in the mapping between DNA's nucleotides and amino acids.
 "Simple arrangements of the code reveal an ensemble of arithmetical and ideographical patterns of symbolic language.
 They say this includes the use of decimal notation, logical transformations, and the use of the abstract symbol of zero.
 Accurate and systematic, these underlying patterns appear as a product of precision logic and nontrivial computing," they assert.